Kesh-web/Assignment-3-Part-1-NGINX/README.md

 - Configure Nginx to serve the HTML file on an Arch Linux server.
 - Secure the server using a firewall configured with `ufw`.

-The assignment emphasizes critical skills such as Bash scripting, `systemd` management, web server configuration, and basic firewall security, ensuring a well-rounded understanding of server administration.
+The assignment includes using skills such as Bash scripting, `systemd` management, web server configuration, and basic firewall security.

 ## Table of contents